 Pet Food Aisle at Wal-Mart

-The last store is my wife’s favorite, mine as well.
+The last store is my wife’s favorite, and mine as well.

 Cemaco Guatemala City